 So, unless you have a better idea than the current convention it is likely that it is not worth trying to reinvent the wheel.

 5. Break up pages into clearly defined areas:

-To help users quickly scan a page to identify information that is most relevant to what they are looking for and to decide where they want to go next it is essential to break a page into clearly defined areas.
+Breaking up a page into clearly defined areas help users quickly scan a page to identify information that is most relevant to what they are looking for.
+It also helps them to decide where they want to go next and so break a page into clearly defined areas.
 This means having clear separation of navigation from the body of a page, headings, maybe a hero image and copy to communicate more detailed information on the topic.

 This web designer obviously wants to break with tradition.
 However, having no clear distinction between the navigation and the body copy makes the experience confusing and potentially frustrating.

 Eye tracking studies have also shown that users quickly decide which sections of page are likely to have useful information and will ignore the rest of the page as if it doesn’t exist.
 This is partly because our brain can only consciously focus on a very narrow field of vision.